 That is all I did there.

 That is the root mean square velocity.
-But the other big thing about it is you can see, for the first time, now we have got, and Maxwell had, an understanding of what temperature was.
+But the other big thing about it here is you can see, for the first time, now we have, and Maxwell had, an understand of what temperature was.
 Temperature is related to the motions of the molecules.

 Temperature is related, in this way, to the speed of the molecules.

 Those are the two important results.
 And this kinetic theory makes a prediction for what those velocities ought to be.